ElDragonRojo/good/README.md

 Industry Legends are people who have been around for a very long time, are very well known, have been involved in so many things that there's no easy way to describe them, or are generally considered to have made such tremendous contributions to the industry in the past that nothing further is expected from them.

-### Disclaimer

-This list should not be considered complete, nor does non-inclusion imply anything.
-For more information, read the [WAT](https://github.com/ElDragonRojo/good/blob/master/WAT.md).

-Please [file issues](../../issues?state=open) to suggest changes, and fork this list to create your own.

 ## Good Companies